sbcshop/Air-Monitoring-HAT/README.md

 <img src="Images/Air_Monitoring_GUI.png" />

-Select <b>COM port</b> from above GUI ("/dev/ttyS0" in case of default connection), and click on the start button to start Real-Time data from the sensor.
+Select <b>COM port</b> from above GUI ("/dev/ttyS0" in case of default connection), and click on the start button to start Real-Time data from the sensor on Graph and on Oled Display.

 You can also use these two examples and modify it easily :